servomac/apistar-from-scratch/tutorial/02-crud-api.md

     assert response.json() == {}
 ```

+In our case, we will define a [pytest fixture at directory level](https://docs.pytest.org/en/latest/example/simple.html#package-directory-level-fixtures-setups) to provide our client as parameters of the tests (see [/tests/conftest.py](/src/02-crud-api/tests/conftest.py)).

 ## Schemas

-To define the interface of this views we create an schema of our **Task** object, and a simple **TaskDefinition** constraining the max length of the string on input.
+To define the interface of the views, create an schema of our **Task** object and a simple **TaskDefinition**, constraining the max length of the string on input.

 ```python
 # schemas.py